nthodgson/gameOfLife/README.md

 ### Program Description

-Using multi-threading, this program implements "Conway's Game of Life", a zero-player game which simulates the evolution of a grid of cells in a turn-by-turn basis.
+Using multithreading, this program implements "Conway's Game of Life", a zero-player game which simulates the evolution of a grid of cells in a turn-by-turn basis.
 The user specifies a desired number of threads to be created, and the program allocates each thread a chunk of the board to calculate for each round.
 More information about "Conway's Game of Life" at: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ### Compilation Specifications